 I have tried to capture the essence of life aboard with the tough,

-The upcoming sequel – ‘Moving On’
+The upcoming sequel – ‘Carry on Sailing’

 It tells of what happened next.
 Sailing is not plain sailing, and the adventures continue, with quite a few unprecedented personal events and radical changes.

 However, for now, here is something to be going on with – my short book of amusing anecdotes – ‘You Couldn’t Make it Up’:-